 teaches students a step-by-step process to pre-write, draft, revise, edit and publish.
 Our tutors focus on improving core writing skills so that your child learns to write clearly, concisely, and most importantly, independently.

-Please give us a call at our centre in West Vancouver and ask how we can help your child to become a better writer.
+Please call our centre in Langley at (604) 532-0030 and ask how our tutors can help your child to become a better writer.